History of Peshawar: Ancient history

-Hindu Shahis and Muslim conquest
+Medieval history

 The Buddhist, Hindu, and Zoroastrian Pashtuns began converting to Islam following the early annexation by the Arab Empire from Khurasan (in what is Afghanistan, Turkmenistan and northeastern Iran).
 The Kabul Shahis ruled the Kabul Valley and Gandhara (modern-day Pakistan and Afghanistan) from the decline of the Kushan Empire in the 3rd century to the early 9th century CE.
 The Shahis are generally split up into two eras: the Buddhist Shahis and the Hindu Shahis, with the change-over thought to have occurred sometime around 870 CE.
 The kingdom was known as the Kabul Shahan or Ratbelshahan from 565 CE to 670 CE, when the capitals were located in Kapisa and Kabul, and later Udabhandapura, also known as Hund, for its new capital.

 The Hindu Shahis under Jayapala, is known for his struggles in defending his kingdom against the Ghaznavids in the modern-day eastern Afghanistan and Pakistan region.
 Jayapala saw a danger in the consolidation of the Ghaznavids and invaded their capital city of Ghazni both in the reign of Sebuktigin and in that of his son Mahmud, which initiated the Muslim Ghaznavid and Hindu Shahi struggles.
 Sebuk Tigin, however, defeated him, and he was forced to pay an indemnity.
 Jayapala defaulted on the payment and took to the battlefield once more.
 Jayapala, however, lost control of the entire region between the Kabul Valley and Indus River.

 Before Jayapala's struggle began, he had raised a large army of Punjabi Hindus.
 When Jayapala went to the Punjab region, his army was raised to 100,000 horsemen and an innumerable host of foot soldiers.
 According to Ferishta:

 However, the army was hopeless in battle against the western forces, particularly against the young Mahmud of Ghazni.
 In the year 1001, soon after Sultan Mahmud came to power and was occupied with the Qarakhanids north of the Hindu Kush, Jayapala attacked Ghazni once more and upon suffering yet another defeat by the powerful Ghaznavid forces, near present-day Peshawar.
 After the Battle of Peshawar, he committed suicide because his subjects thought he had brought disaster and disgrace to the Shahis.

 Jayapala was succeeded by his son Anandapala, who along with other succeeding generations of the Shahis took part in various unsuccessful campaigns against the advancing Ghaznavids but were unsuccessful.
 The Hindu rulers and vast Hindu population eventually exiled themselves to the Kashmir Siwalik Hills.